 Fiber7 costs 65 CHF/month, which is a medium market price in Switzerland.
 10G and 25G have the same monthly price, only the setup fee differs, because the hardware cost differs.
 65 CHF is not too expensive (there are more expensive offerings), but also not the cheapest (there are cheaper offerings, but at worse service quality).

-Especially when you look beyond the Swiss border and into Germany, and you see Deutsche Telekom offering Magenta 2000: 2G up, 1G down for 140 €/month.
+Especially when you look beyond the Swiss border and into Germany, and you see Deutsche Telekom offering Magenta 2000: 2G down, 1G up for 140 €/month.
 Twice the price for 1/10th of the speed.

 What is more, this speed smells a lot like GPON.
 But on the announcement Telekom says that they have XGSPON equipment on their end and that you need a XGSPON-capable router.
 But XGSPON can carry symmetric 10G!
 So is Telekom throttling XGSPON to GPON?
 Maybe.
 Ein Schelm, wer Böses denkt.
 Telekom is clearly leaving itself room to give customers an artifical speed upgrade in the future (or even to sell the upgrade at a premium).